HeRCLab/herc-file-formats/doc/tnx_format.md

 The following keys are allowed:

-* `matrix` -- value **must** be a matrix object as defined below.
+* `matrix` -- value **must** be a table with keys being matrix names, and values being matrix object as defined below.
+    * The matrix name is used to differentiate multiple matrices associated with the same node from one another. it's meaning is defined by the corresponding node's operation.

 A matrix object **must** have the following keys:

-* `name` -- a string definition the meaning of this matrix within the context of the node's operation operation.
 * `dimensions` -- a list of integers describing the size of the matrix.
 The length of the list is equal to the number of dimensions.
 * `data` -- a list of floating-point values describing the matrix's contents.